Manishearth/manishearth.github.io/source/drafts/fraud.md

 All of these are imperfect heuristics, but they're better than what we're used to, and will make you more expensive and tricky to target.
 It's not practical to be 100% completely unscammable ([the optimal amount of fraud is nonzero][fraud]), but you can at least be more expensive.

 The next few years are going to be really interesting in a lot of different ways.
 I'm *expecting* that institutions will themselves eventually adapt to many of these things and come up with better protections.
-That's going to take time, though, and in the meantime I expect scams to skyrocket.
+That's going to take time, though, and potentially be a bit of an arms race.
+In the meantime I expect scams to skyrocket.
 All of the capabilities described in this document exist and could be put together in many creative ways.
 Think about what that means for yourself, your friends, and your family, and see what you can do to help them.

 The future of the con is already here.
 It's just not evenly distributed yet.